himanshu1221/GoLang-Projects/Movie_CRUD_API/Readme.md

 - http.ListenAndServe : Is is used to start the server at a given port using all the routes that have been declared
 - Log.Fatal : It is used to Log out the error if any
 -  w.Header().Set() : It's a method used to set HTTP headers in an HTTP response
+- mux.Vars() : It extracts the variables from the current request URL